devanshkhare1705/Machine-Learning-Assignments/README.md

 Principal Component Analysis, Matrix Completion, Autoencoders, K-Means, Expectation Maximization

 The code for course assignments has been attached in the repository.

 # Assignments Overview

 ## Assignment 1: Using decision trees to classify real or fake news based on article headline
-  -Libraries used: scikit-learn, NumPy, Matplotlib
+  - Libraries used: scikit-learn, NumPy, Matplotlib

 ## Assignment 2: Using kNN classifier and logistic regression methods to classify MNIST Data
-  -Libraries used: NumPy, Matplotlib
+  - Libraries used: NumPy, Matplotlib

 # Citations
 [1] All data for these assignments was provided by the CSC311 teaching staff with the appropriate citation listed in the 'Handout' document.